LlynS2/LlynS2/README.md

     <i>
       You who arrived here by parachute or are visiting my GitHub again, enjoy and explore the new projects created by me.
       A student Software Developer┃Engineer with a lot of effort, dedication and determination to improve her skills and boost her career.<br>
-      I am currently attending university and always improving myself with new courses, there is no lack of willpower to get ideas off paper and create new works.
+      I am currently attending university ( FIAP ) and always improving myself with new courses, there is no lack of willpower to get ideas off paper and create new works.
     </i>
   </p>